jkjung-avt/tensorrt_demos/README.md

 7. (Optional) Test other models than "yolov4-416".

+8. (Optional) If you would like to stream TensorRT YOLO detection output over the network and view the results on a remote host, check out my [trt_yolo_mjpeg.py example](https://github.com/jkjung-avt/tensorrt_demos/issues/226).

-8. Similar to step 5 of Demo #3, I created an "eval_yolo.py" for evaluating mAP of the TensorRT yolov3/yolov4 engines.
+9. Similar to step 5 of Demo #3, I created an "eval_yolo.py" for evaluating mAP of the TensorRT yolov3/yolov4 engines.
 Refer to [README_mAP.md](README_mAP.md) for details.

    ```shell
    $ python3 eval_yolo.py -m yolov3-tiny-288